 RAMM is ‘home to a million thoughts’.
 People come to discover, be inspired, have fun, find peace and feel connected to the world around them.

 RAMM is a much-loved museum which holds a special place in people’s hearts.
-Once you have taken care of your loved ones in your will, why not also consider supporting the causes that mean something special to you.
+Once you have taken care of your loved ones in your Will, you can support RAMM by making a gift towards a cause that is special to you.

 Generosity spanning over 150 years